 Refuel after a satisfying day on the trails, or pack a picnic lunch

-Enjoy a delicious, hearty meal in Hiney’s Bar & Restaurant or in O’Malley’s Bar & Grill, washed down with a local craft beer.
-Grab a light lunch or some divine cakes in the Tea Rooms or River Cafe or something more exotic from the tasty Dragon Palace.
-Stop by the deli counters in Munnelly’s, Hiney’s or Mulherin’s for a picnic to go.
+Enjoy a delicious, hearty meal in Hiney’s Bar & Restaurant or in The Dolphin Hotel and Mulhern’s Bar & Restaurant, washed down with a local craft beer.
+Grab a light lunch or some divine cakes or artisan coffee in the The Old Post Office or something more exotic from the tasty Dragon Palace.
+Stop by the deli counters in the lovely ODonnell’s Centra, Hiney’s or Mulherin’s for a picnic to go.

 8. Savour a Craft Beer or visit our Whiskey Distillery